Apress/pro-angular-5ed/Contributing.md

 3. Create a new branch on which to make your change, e.g.
 `git checkout -b my_code_contribution`
 4. Commit your change.
 Include a commit message describing the correction.
 Please note that if your commit message is not clear, the correction will not be accepted.
-5. Submit a pull request.
+5. If you run into a problem, contact the author at adam@adam-freeman.com.

 Thank you for your contribution!